 Wading and fishing are popular in the river and campers can stroll the half-mile long an accessible trail that winds along the banks of the South Santiam River within the campground and accesses a viewing pier over the river.

 The Menagerie Wilderness can be accessed from the Trout Creek Trail (1/4 mile from campground) where hikers can reach the top of Rooster Rock and enjoy views of the river valley (5.6 miles round trip).
 An accessible hike leaves from the same trailhead and takes visitors to the Walton Ranch Platform with views of the Walton Meadow (1/8 mile round trip).

 This is a smaller campground with a variety of sites to accommodate different uses, with group sites, sites for trailers and sites for tents.
 Drinking water is from two hand pump wells.
 Parking spurs are gravel and roads are paved.
 Vault toilets and garbage cans are spread out in convenient locations in the campground.
-Firewood is available for a fee.
+Firewood is sold through Linn County Park staff.

 Yukwah Campground is tucked in a heavily wooded landscape with lichen and moss-draped alder, Douglas fir and maple.
 Campsites are well-shaded and full of ferns and similar sub-tropical greenery.
 Many sites stretch along the South Santiam River and have river access.

 Hike or bike the Santiam Wagon Road (now a trail), a historic trail used to transport livestock east across the Cascade Mountains to central Oregon's grasslands.
 Iron Mountain, Gordon Meadows and Echo Basin are nearby hiking areas well known for their colorful wildflowers.